Background

 Where it may fall short

-The trade-off is that Intelligent Resourcing asks the buyer to think more like an operator than a campaign client.
+It asks the buyer to think more like an operator than a campaign client.
 This model works best when you already know your ICP, your sales motion, and your systems problem.
-If you want a large external team running calls, emails, and booking meetings fast across multiple markets, Intelligent Resourcing is not positioned as the simpler choice.
+If you want a large external team running calls, emails, and booking meetings fast across multiple markets, this is not the simpler choice.

 Best fit